 Construction and Decommissioning

-The project area is 70 percent completed to date with no identified historic resources located within the project area.
-If any historic resources are found in the remaining surveys, the project will accommodate the area by changing project design or apply mitigation measures to eliminate significant impacts.
-Additionally, during the decommissioning of the project, identified areas will be avoided.
+The surveyed project area contains two potentially eligible historic buildings located within the project area.
+The identified historic resources will not be impacted by the project due to changing project design.
+Additionally, Historic Highway 80 is not anticipated to be impacted by the proposed project.
+During the decommissioning of the project, identified areas will be avoided.
 Impacts are less than significant.

 Operation and Maintenance

-As previously discussed no historic resources have be identified within the proposed project construction footprint.
-If any historic resources are found with the remaining surveys, construction-phase mitigation will eliminate significant impacts to this historic resource during operation and maintenance of the project.
-Impacts to historic resources during operation and maintenance are less than significant.
+As previously discussed the identified historic resources within the proposed project construction footprint will be avoided by changing the project design..
+No impacts to historic resources during operation and maintenance are identified.

 Cause a substantial adverse change in the significance of an archaeological resource